Losing is Not a Dirty Word.

 Losing is not a dirty word.

 In the beginning, Stafford lost all of the time.
 It wasn’t a question of if, but when.
 And when he lost, we would talk about why he lost.
 There were lessons to be learned.
 We talked about goals more than we talked about winning.
 I refer to some of them in other blogs.
 One of them was to stop walking off the end of the strip.
-The result of accomplishing that goal, was, of course, learning how to defend on the strip, and not giving away points, and of course, that affected the score, and eventually, the fencing got better and the score got better.
+The result of accomplishing that goal, was, of course, learning how to defend on the strip, and not giving away points.
+Of course, that affected the score, and eventually, the fencing got better and the score got better.
 But the focus was not on winning.
 Winning is a funny thing.
 When my son wins, it is, “Yay!
 I won!”
 But when he loses, it is, “Why did I lose?
 What did I do wrong?
 What do I need to fix?
 Improve?
 Change?”
-Sometimes the issue is mental, or emotional.
-Sometimes it is technical.
+Sometimes the issue is mental or emotional.
+Sometimes, it is technical.
 Sometimes, it can be all three.
 When Stafford won Y12 at Summer Nationals in 2016, I was elated.
 So proud.
-And after we finished celebrating, one of the first things I said to him was, just remember, you are going to lose again.
-Eventually.
+After we finished celebrating, one of the first things I said to him was, "Just remember, you are going to lose again, eventually."
 The first tournament after Summer Nationals, he lost.
 That lesson was an easy one, though it involved emotions and his mental strength, not technical things like point control.
 Don’t walk around acting like you are unbeatable, because you are not.
 And you have a target on your back now.
 You have to keep focused.

 In 2017-18, Stafford really struggled.
-He had qualified for his first World Cup, but barely, and he really needed to do well in the October NAC in order to have enough points to qualify for the next one.
+He had qualified for his first World Cup, but barely, and he really needed to do well in the October NAC in order to have enough points to qualify for the next World Cup.
 So, what happened?
 All of that pressure was overwhelming.
 He fell apart on the strip.
 I shrugged.
 I knew how much he wanted it.
 I knew that we would have to figure out how to deal with the pressure.
 But how?
 We talked about it.
 Then, the same thing happened in November.
 After a brisk walk around the convention center in Kansas City, I put on my poker face and went in to help my son figure out how to deal with the pressure.
-This was a much more complicated lesson.
-And a much more important thing to learn how to deal with than how to stop walking off the end of the strip.
+This was a much more complicated lesson, and a much more important thing to learn how to deal with than how to stop walking off the end of the strip.
 It took months.
 And we tackled it in many different ways, from many different angles.
+We went to every single local and regional tournament, until finally, he no longer worried about the pressure.
+He just fenced.
 At the March NAC, in the Y14 team event, Stafford’s team took Gold, and he was the team anchor.
 He also placed fifth in Y14.
 All of our hard work (mostly his) in tackling how to deal with the pressure started to pay off.
 This summer in Saint Louis, at Summer Nationals, Stafford took home three medals in four events.
 There is no way he could have achieved those results without having lost so completely in October and still doing poorly in November.

-There is another element to losing that I think is important, which I touch on briefly in the beginning here.
+There is another element to losing that I think is important.
 I believe it is important to model appropriate behavior as an adult when your child loses.
 I try to show Stafford how to lose by being an example.
 I try my best to never show any anger or frustration.
 I don’t yell at him, or berate him.
 It’s not easy, sometimes.
 And I never mention the expenses or in any way hold him responsible for that.
 “I paid all this money and for what? you lost!
-All those lessons, flights, etc.” After all, it was your choice to pay for those lessons, and you made the reservations, you bought the tickets.
-And, you knew, because you are an adult, that your child might lose.
+All those lessons, flights, etc.” After all, it was my choice to pay for those lessons, and I made the reservations, I bought the tickets.
+I knew, because I am an adult, that my child might lose.
 So when your child loses, as she eventually will, don’t punish her for your choices.
 Instead, take a moment, or take a walk, and then go back to your child, who is probably much more upset than you are, and see if you can help.
 Be supportive, encouraging, positive.
 As an adult, when I lose, I don’t want the people I care about to yell at me.
 Or lecture me.
 I expect some support.